shootthemoonfilms/prores-proxies/prores-proxies/README.md

 Usage of ./prores-proxies:
-  -ffmpeg="./ffmpeg": Path to FFMPEG binary -proxy="proxy": Proxy files subdirectory name
+  -ffmpeg="./ffmpeg": Path to FFMPEG binary -proxy="proxy": Proxy files subdirectory name -scaleh=0: Scale height
+  -scalew=0: Scale width

 ```

 If no additional arguments are given, the current working directory will be
 processed, otherwise all listed directories will be scanned and all .mov
 files will be processed.

+If scalew and scaleh are specified, the video will be rescaled to that size.

 ## Dependencies